BalintCsala/VanillaPuddingTart/README.md

 > Only do this if you know what you are doing.
 Good rule of thumb: If you don't know if you'll know what you will be doing, you won't.

 A couple of values can be configured in `assets/minecraft/shaders/program/raytracer.fsh` for a better effect.
 Each of these has a huge impact on performance, so make sure you don't burn out your graphcs card.
+It's generally not a good idea to increase the first three to more than 2x their original value (so `MAX_GLOBAL_ILLUMINATION_BOUNCES` shouldn't go above 6)

 A description of each of these values is included in the following code block: